SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 2. Select the output format and enter output path (if applicable) under ``Results Destination`` section.

 3. Click on :button:`Get Results` (red circle in picture below).
 If :inputcell:`on this sheet` is selected, you should see raw results appear on the sheet when the process is finished.
+If :inputcell:`csv` is selected, then the results will be written to a csv file at the specified location.
+If the location doesn't exist then there will be an error message.
+The csv option is more convenient when working with large set of results, and they can be linked to other pivot tables in Excel or other software such as PowerBi or Tableau.

 .. image:: /images/getting_started_extract_results_1.PNG